SebastiaanJohn/knn-memory-clipcap/blogpost.md

 - [Contributions](#contributions)
 - [References](#references)

+# Abstract

+We explore the potential of enhancing the ClipCap method for video captioning by integrating a Memorizing Transformer into the architecture, resulting in a MemClipCap model.
+The goal is to capture long-range dependencies between frames, which could help generate better captions for video segments.
+We use the COCO dataset for pre-training and the ActivityNet Captions dataset for fine-tuning.
+The performance of the proposed MemClipCap model is then compared to three baseline models that generate captions based on the video's first, middle, or last frame.
+While the MemClipCap model demonstrates flexibility in handling videos of various lengths, our results show that it does not outperform the baseline models across the chosen evaluation metrics.
+We provide recommendations for future work, including more in-depth hyperparameter searches and exploration of other modalities, to further investigate the potential of the MemClipCap model.

 # Introduction
 <!-- Introduction: An analysis of the paper and its key components.
 Think about it as a nicely formatted review as you would see on OpenReview.net.
 It should contain one paragraph of related work as well. -->